 Bible Gateway – a searchable website of many versions, from old language to modern idioms.
 This includes Bible reading plans and verses of the day.

 There are many different Bible reading plans online.
 Here is one from the International Bible Society.

-During February and March 2017, St Marks is engaging with the Community Bible Reading Experience, promoted by the Scottish Bible Society.
+During February and March 2017, St Marks engaged with the Community Bible Reading Experience, promoted by the Scottish Bible Society.
 Texts can be seen and listened to online.
 This is a 40 day reading of the New Testament.